-A bursa is a thin sac.
-It lies between bone and soft tissue near certain joints.
-A healthy bursa allows smooth movement of soft tissue over the bone.
-Bursitis is inflammation of a bursa.
-This inflammation can make it painful to move the nearby joint.
+is inflammation of a bursa.
+A bursa is a thin sac that lies between bone and soft tissue near certain joints.
+A healthy bursa allows smooth movement of soft tissue over bone.
+Inflammation can make it painful to move the nearby joint.

 Bursitis occurs most often in the: ShoulderElbowKneeHip